wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 {% include l18n.html %}
 {% include _toc.html %}

-The commentary below references code in my GitHub repository at:
+This is implementation of a suggestion I had in <a target="_blank" href="https://www.linkedin.com/pulse/how-shine-coding-challenges-wilson-mar-/">my article on "How to shine at coding challenges"</a>.

+> Most sample code lacks security, editing, internationalization, etc. So with some friends I created coding that has various features all working together in one program file, from this GitHub repository:

    <ul><a target="_blank" href="https://github.com/wilsonmar/python-samples.git">https://github.com/wilsonmar/python-samples</a>
    </ul>

-which contain these files:
+This page contains commentary which references code in that repos, which contain these files:

    * <a target="_blank" href="https://github.com/wilsonmar/python-samples/blob/master/api-sample.py"><strong>api-sample.py</strong></a> - the star of this show - <a href="#TheCoding">the coding</a>